The MIMO-ME-MS Channel: Analysis and Algorithm for Secure MIMO Integrated Sensing and Communications: Optimal Precoder Structure Analysis

 This analysis naturally leads to a two-tiered power allocation strategy: allocate $O(P_{\mathrm{tot}})$ to the Comm.-private subspace for DoF gains and $o(P_{\mathrm{tot}})$ to the beneficial parts of the common subspace for constant gains.
 However, such an ideal power allocation strategy is infeasible, because the four subspaces in \eqref{eq:me_spaces} are generally not mutually orthogonal.
 Consequently, there is no precoding basis that is both orthogonal and confined to a single subspace.
 For example, if power intended for a secure stream leaks into the Eve.-private subspace, such leakage directly penalizes the secrecy rate.

-In \cite{KhistiMIMOME2010}, this challenge was addressed by using the GSVD.
-Specifically, with GSVD, \cite{KhistiMIMOME2010} constructed a non-orthogonal basis that suitably controls the direction of the inherent power leakage.
+This challenge was addressed in \cite{KhistiMIMOME2010} by using the GSVD.
+Specifically, this method constructs a non-orthogonal basis that suitably controls the direction of the inherent power leakage.
 In this design, the $o(P_{\mathrm{tot}})$ power allocated to the common subspace streams may leak into the Comm.-private subspace.
 However, since this subspace already carries a dominant $O(P_{\mathrm{tot}})$ power allocation, the leakage becomes asymptotically negligible in the high-SNR regime.
 This specific power hierarchy allows GSVD-based precoding to achieve the secrecy capacity in the high-SNR regime.